ZeweiChu/SYBwithOA/README.md

-# SYBwithOA
+# Scrap Your Boilerplate with Object Algebras
-This repository contains all materials related to the Paper "Scrap Your Boilerplate with Object Algebras"
+This repository contains source code artifacts related to the Paper "Scrap Your Boilerplate with Object Algebras".